Updated November 2017

 to the Osprey Farpoint 80

-Read full review: Osprey Farpoint 55
+Read review: Osprey Farpoint 55

 Top Pick Destination Daypack